Alia5/GlosSI/Readme.md

 * **Q: The overlay isn't showing up!**

   A: The overlay only works for windowed or borderless windowed mode applications.
-Nothing much I can do here.
      This is even true for UWP-Games!
 While it's true that UWP doesn't run exclusive fullscreen, some Windows bullshit prevents unsigned apps from drawing over them.

-     Try running your games as borderless window mode
+     Try running your games in borderless window mode

-* **Q: GloSC always creates four controllers, resulting in doubled inputs for some Games**
+* **Q: GloSC always creates four controllers, resulting in doubled inputs**

   A: Enable Xbox360 controller rebinding in Steam!
 It's in the "Controller" section in the Steam Settings.